maciejdomagala/maciejdomagala.github.io/_posts/2022-06-05-recent-rise-of-diffusion-based-models.md

 ## DALL·E

-In 2020 OpenAl team [Brown et al., 2020] published GPT-3 model - a multi-modal does-it-all huge language model, capable of machine translation, text generation, semantic analysis etc. Model quickly became regarded as the state-of-the-art for language modeling solutions and DALL·E [Ramesh et al. 2021] can be viewed as a natural expansion of the transformer capabilities.
+In 2020 OpenAl team [Brown et al., 2020] published GPT-3 model - a multimodal does-it-all huge language model, capable of machine translation, text generation, semantic analysis etc. Model quickly became regarded as the state-of-the-art for language modeling solutions and DALL·E [Ramesh et al. 2021] can be viewed as a natural expansion of the transformer capabilities.

 ### Autoregressive approach